Last updated June, 2026

 But because comparison has become the background noise of modern parenting.

-What Is Competitive Parenting?
+What Is Comparison-Driven Parenting?

-Competitive parenting happens when a child’s performance becomes a reflection of a parent’s success.
+Comparing your child to others happens when a child’s performance becomes a reflection of a parent’s success.

 It’s not always obvious.
 In fact, it often looks like: